To many in 2019, personalisation in marketing is an absolute necessity.

-Our advice would be not to rely on total personalisation and get carried away.
+Our advice would be to not rely on total personalisation and get carried away.
 Use it in moderation where necessary to make smaller, organic improvements.
 Marketers, try not to be lazy and think this is the end goal.
 Ask your audience what they want!
 It’s a much more effective starting point than useless tactical execution.

 Facebook is Updating Ads Manager and Business Manager

 Facebook has announced it will be making its Ads Manager and Business Manager easier to use for advertisers with a few updates.

 The way people are searching is changing and a study from Microsoft has found that people using their voice through digital assistants is becoming the norm.